whytui/aoemod/ROR_API/ROR_API_README.txt

 ROR_API is compatible with windowed mode.
 To use windowed mode in RoR:
 - Get wndmode.dll (for example: http://aoe.heavengames.com/dl-php/showfile.php?fileid=2527)
-- Add wndmode.dll to ROR_API.conf
+- Add a line "wndmode.dll" to ROR_API.conf (no other character on the line, not even spaces)
 - Use CustomizeAOE to enable the "windowed mode" options (this will fix several mouse issues in windowed mode)